pgdn-network/pgdn-cve/README.md

 from pgdn_cve import iter_cves

 # Load this from your database or a state file
+# You can use "YYYY-MM-DD", "YYYY-MM-DDTHH:MM:SS", or "YYYY-MM-DDTHH:MM:SS.000Z" format.
 last_pull = load_last_pull_timestamp()  # e.g., "2024-06-28T00:00:00"

 for batch in iter_cves(start_date=last_pull, batch_size=1000):